mitre/iat/README.md

 # NOTICE #

-Only artifacts necessary for running the containerized version of the Iris Analysis Tookit stack is currently available.
+Only artifacts necessary for running the containerized version of the Iris Analysis Tookit stack are currently available.
 Code will be published soon.
 Please see [Quickstart for Users](#quickstart-for-users) below for running the software with `Docker`.

 # Iris Analysis Toolkit #